 In the 1960s, psychologists Jonathan Freedman and Scott Fraser ran a now-famous experiment.
 They went door-to-door in a California neighborhood and asked homeowners to install a massive, ugly billboard reading “DRIVE CAREFULLY” on their front lawns.
 Most people said no. A full 83% refused.

 But one group was different.
 Two weeks earlier, a volunteer had visited their homes and asked them to display a tiny three-inch sign that read “BE A SAFE DRIVER.”
 Almost everyone agreed to that.
-It was so small, why wouldn’t they?
+It was so small, why would they not?

 It Gets Weirder